brian14708/wh-briefings/presidential-actions/2021-08/2021-08-17-memorandum-on-maximizing-assistance-to-respond-to-covid-19.md

 modified_time: 2021-08-19 09:27:57-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/08/17/memorandum-on-maximizing-assistance-to-respond-to-covid-19/
 published_time: 2021-08-17 12:14:34-04:00
-title: "Memorandum on Maximizing Assistance to Respond to COVID- \u2060 19"
+title: "Memorandum on Maximizing Assistance to Respond to\_COVID-\u206019"
 ---

 MEMORANDUM FOR THE SECRETARY OF HOMELAND SECURITY